VulpesSARL/MiniNT5-Tools/README.md

 Preparing the files:

 * Delete all "BlankDir.txt" from all folders
-* Extract the contents of both Sources\Install.wim from the DVDs to 2 separate folders (security persmissions does not matter)
+* Extract the contents of Sources\Install.wim from the DVDs to a separate folder (security persmissions does not matter)
 * Install ADK, make sure that Windows PE Images & Tools are installed, all other tools (like WinDBG) are not required

 ### Compiling